Timothy Goes to School

-Timothy Goes to School is a preschool children's animated television series based on books by Rosemary Wells (including the book of the same name).
-The series is a co-production with Nelvana Limited and Animation Services (Hong Kong) Limited and Silver Lining Entertainment Limited, produced in association with PBS and TVOntario and with the participation of Knowledge Network, Access and Saskatchewan Communications Network.
+Timothy Goes to School is a preschool children's animated television series developed by Kate Barris and based on books by Rosemary Wells (including the book of the same name).
+The series was produced by Nelvana Limited in association with Silver Lining Entertainment Limited for TVOntario (in Canada) and PBS (in the US), and with the participation of Knowledge Network, Access and Saskatchewan Communications Network (SCN); animation was provided by Hong Kong Animation Services (Hong Kong) Limited.

-The show premiered on September 30, 2000, and aired its final episode on January 26, 2002.
-The show aired on PBS as part of the PBS Kids Bookworm Bunch block from 2000 until 2004.
+Timothy Goes to School was broadcast from September 30, 2000 to January 26, 2002 and aired in the US on PBS as part of the PBS Kids Bookworm Bunch block.
+Twenty-six episodes (52 segments) were produced over two seasons.

 Premise

-Timothy Goes to School primarily focuses on a young enthusiastic anthropomorphic raccoon named Timothy (voiced by Austin Di Iulio), who attends kindergarten at a fictional place called "Hilltop School" along with ten other students (each of which are of different animals except for the Frank Twins and Claude).
+Timothy Goes to School primarily focuses on a young enthusiastic anthropomorphic raccoon named Timothy, who attends kindergarten at a fictional place called "Hilltop School" along with ten other students (each of which are of different animals except for the Frank Twins and Claude).
 The kindergarten class is taught by Mrs. Jenkins, a comforting teacher who enjoys educating and helping her students.